-To correctly disinfect and decontaminate a space that may have recently had a coronavirus, or any type of virus, a thorough knowledge of the agent to be eliminated is required.
+To correctly disinfect and decontaminate a space that may have recently had a coronavirus, or any virus, a thorough knowledge of the agent to be eliminated is required.
 The case that most concerns us at present is the species that causes coronavirus disease (COVID-19).
-This virus presents a new strain (SARS-CoV-2) that is still being investigated, in order to know in depth its means of transmission and thus be able to apply the best disinfection and decontamination procedures.
+This virus presents a new strain (SARS-CoV-2) that is still being investigated, to know in-depth, its means of transmission and thus be able to apply the best disinfection and decontamination procedures.

-Understanding COVID-19 allows us to create better disinfection and decontamination protocols for coronavirus and use the most appropriate chemicals, while helping us to better understand quarantine needs.
+Understanding COVID-19 allows us to create better disinfection and decontamination protocols for coronavirus and use the most appropriate chemicals while helping us to understand quarantine needs better.
 All of this enables us to finally make it possible to offer the most complete decontamination possible and help prevent future contamination.

 When considering the decontamination of COVID-19, we have doubts, derived among other things from the current level of knowledge of the virus, but until more information is obtained, we must rely on the decontamination techniques already developed and that have been used for previous strains of coronavirus.

-Two types of situations may arise, where the presence of the virus has been confirmed in the facilities or simply the decision to take preventive action to reduce the viral load of the facility, as an example would be the case of facilities used by high-risk people (nursing homes, health centers, etc.), centers of high confluence of people (educational, sports, municipal, etc.), transport of people, industrial activities, etc.
+Two types of situations may arise, where the presence of the virus has been confirmed in the facilities, or simply the decision to take preventive action to reduce the viral load of the facility, as an example would be the case of facilities used by high-risk people (nursing homes, health centres, etc.), centres of a high confluence of people (educational, sports, municipal, etc.), transport of people, industrial activities, etc.

 In both cases, Dealey shall be responsible for establishing the action programme, taking into account that the disinfectants used must be classified as TP2 biocides and have proven virucidal effectiveness.
 The most appropriate systems and biocides will always be chosen for the circumstances of each case, also taking into account their lower environmental impact and risk for the operator.